Our Vision & Mission

 KEFRI currently undertakes its research and development activities under five thematic areas namely;

-Forest Productivity and Improvement (FPI)
+Forest Productivity, Health and Tree Improvement (FPHTI)

-Forest Products Development (FPD)
+Forest Products and Entrepreneurship Development (FPED)

 Socio-Economic Policy and Governance (SPG)

-Forestry Research and Support Services (FRSS).
+Forest Research Support Services (FRSS)

 KEFRI research and development activities are implemented in all the agro-ecological zones of the country.
 The Institute has five (5) Eco-region Research Programmes: